KxSystems/ml/docs/utilities/util.md

 .ml.shape[matrix]
 ```

-Where

--  `matrix` is a matrix of values

-returns its shape as a list of dimensions.
+Where `matrix` is a matrix of values, returns its shape as a list of dimensions.

 ```q
 q).ml.shape 10